 In last 8 years, a total of 6,134 cases have been filed and only 233 cases are disposed of.
 5,901 cases are under trial across the country.
 Only 409 have been convicted in 233 cases while 1,699 were acquitted of 571 other cases.
 The concerned courts sentenced eight of the convicts to death, 299 to life imprisonment and 102 to various jail terms.
 Police and other law-enforcing agencies arrested 10,928 out of the 24,504 accused in the cases.
 Many of the accused were acquitted only because trials were lengthy and delayed.
 [Source: bdnew24.com, June 27, 2020] According to the report of Police Head Quater, 778, 561, 685 and 106 human trafficking cases have been filed in year of 2017, 2018, 2019 and till May 2020.
 [Source: the daily Prothom Alo, June 18, 2020]

-Now the Prevention of Women & Children Repression Tribunal is in additional charge of human trafficking tribunal.
-There are almost 170,000 cases along with additional charge of the Children Court with almost another 30,000 cases in 101of the Prevention of Women & Children Repression Tribunals.
-For such backlog in the Prevention of Women & Children Repression Tribunals, the cases on human trafficking can’t get possible focus and speed to dispose of.
+Now the Prevention of Women and Children Repression Tribunal is in additional charge of human trafficking tribunal.
+There are almost 170,000 cases along with additional charge of the Children Court with almost another 30,000 cases in 101of the Prevention of Women and Children Repression Tribunals.
+For such backlog in the Prevention of Women and Children Repression Tribunals, the cases on human trafficking can't get possible focus and speed to dispose of.
 To achieve a sustainable action in trafficking cases, the government has to constitute more tribunals as well as introduce standard investigation, prosecution team and high profile monitoring cells in different stages for ensuring justice and Tier-2 level.

 The US Embassy of Dhaka has issued an official statement which was also published in the daily Star on June 26 stating that "the United States is proud to work with Bangladesh in its efforts to combat human trafficking.
 We echo the UN Network on Migration's June 11 op-ed in encouraging further actions to address TIP."
 In TIP report of 2020, it has highly been expected that the government maintained efforts to prevent trafficking.
 The government continued implementing its 2018-2022 anti-trafficking national action plan.
 In a nutshell, there should have political decision and a strong message to perpetrators about the implementation of commitment to international community and our laws.